Rokory/managem365groupscreation/README.md

 # managem365groupscreation

-Simplified script to manage the ability to create Microsoft 365 groups
+This is a simplified and more understandable version of the script Microsoft provides at <https://learn.microsoft.com/en-us/microsoft-365/solutions/manage-creation-of-groups?view=o365-worldwide#step-2-run-powershell-commands>.